TeerthShetty/Python_Notes/README.md

 I have taken reference from various youtube videos and various textbooks.
 I have tried to include the inner working each of the  line and why was it included in comments.

-# K Nearest Neighbor Clustering
+# K Nearest Neighbor
-This file contains the basic implementation of the K-Means Clustering and is tested on python 3.9.2 I have taken reference from various youtube videos and various textbooks.
+This file contains the basic implementation of the K Nearest Neighbour and is tested on python 3.9.2 I have taken reference from various youtube videos and various textbooks.
 I have tried to include the inner working each of the  line and why was it included in comments.